-- To help fill the gap for farms until the state can set up an indemnification program, MFT & MOFGA have created an emergency fund to support PFAS testing, mental health, income replacement, water filtration, and more.
+- To help fill the gap for farms while the state establishes longer-term support programs, MFT & MOFGA created an emergency fund to support PFAS testing, mental health, income replacement, water filtration, and more.
 You can contribute to the fund here.

 - Listening closely to farmers and creating programs that respond directly to their needs.